|

 addition, campus security was enhanced during the last few months

-Vehicular access to College Walk remains restricted, and a campus
+garages.
+Vehicular access to College Walk remains restricted, and a

-updates about campus reports.
-The local police precinct also has
+daily updates about campus reports.
+The local police precinct also

-efforts continue to get a boost via volunteer groups.
-Columbia Ongoing
+Recovery efforts continue to get a boost via volunteer groups.

-and rescue organizers, works to support long-term relief efforts.
+administrators, students and rescue organizers, works to support

-and Washington Heights businesses in applying for federal emergency
+Heights businesses in applying for federal emergency disaster

-disaster relief.
-COVER also assisted small- and medium-sized businesses
+relief.
+COVER also assisted small- and medium-sized businesses by

 advocates, financial mentors, project managers for assessment of